 - 1. Indications:

 - necessity to use small insulin doses (e.g. in children);

-- recurrring, unpredictable hypoglycaemic episodes;
+- recurring, unpredictable hypoglycaemic episodes;

-- unawareness of hypoglycaemia;
+- unawareness of hyperglycaemia;

 - irregular lifestyle and irregular meals;

-- dawn hyperglicaemia;
+- dawn hyperglycaemia;

 - pregestational diabetes, difficult to control with the multiple injections method;

-- patient's preferences, assuming they accept the cost of pump therapy.

-- 2. Contraindications:

-- low level of inteligence or education of the patient;

-- · lack of cooperation from the patient;

-- no contact with the outpatient clinic.
+- patient's preferences, assuming they accept the cost of pump therapy. - 2.
+Contraindications: - low level of intelligence or education of the patient; - lack of cooperation from the patient; - lack of contact with the outpatient clinic [see Annex 6].